 In the past, we were left with the option of relying on coffee shops and restaurants to “steal” their WiFi.
 However, if you have done that too – you probably have – you know that it’s not the ideal solution.
 The time when the waiter/waitress/owner starts to look at you differently always comes.
 Moreover, the internet speed is not always how we expect it to be.
 To conclude, to rely on someone’s WiFi to work is not working effectively at all.

 The device allows you to have 2GB of high speed data per day within European Union, 500MB in any other country or unlimited high speed data if you are in Switzerland and Liechtenstein.
 If you go over the limit, you will still have internet connection, although not as fast.
-In this case, your 2GB will come back the day after.
+In this case, your 2GB of fast internet will come back the day after.

-But is 2GB of internet enough when travelling abroad?
+How much internet is enough when travelling

 We used the Travelers WiFi constantly, connecting both of our mobiles as well as both of our laptops.
 For us, that was more than enough.
-In 45 days of usage, we went over the limit once.
+In 45 days of usage, we went over the limit only once.
 We uploaded an HD video on our YouTube Channel and that consumed all of our data for the day.
 But, as said, the day after we had already had our fast internet back.

 As the device works making partnerships with local mobile networks, it will depend on them for the coverage.
 For instance, in Italy, the network operator was Three and we didn’t have any problems at all connecting to the internet.